ne0lith/cyberdrop-dl_looper/readme.md

 - You are using the new v5 start file.
 - Python can be run by entering "python" in your cmd/terminal.

+### Updating and Installation Instructions

+Follow these steps to update to the latest release:

-Download the new release .zip, or find any other way to get these files in the same directory as your v5 start file.
+* Download the new release as a .zip file.
+* Extract the contents of the .zip file and ensure that the files are placed in the same directory as your v5 start file.

-make sure you overwrite your start file, with the one from the zip. also make sure you place the mods folder in the same directory as your start file.
+* Overwrite your existing start file with the one from the downloaded zip.
+* Place the 'mods' folder in the same directory as your start file.

-Your directory should look like this once the files are added:
+Your directory structure should resemble the following:

 ```
 /AppData
 /Downloads